markfinger/unfort/README.md

 babel-transformed files.
 Unfort's fairly lazy, so it just re-uses babel's AST and then manipulates the code and source maps by-hand to reflect unfort's module system.

-> Note: this as all a bit hand-wavy and simplified.
-If you've got any questions, feel free to open an issue and ask any questions.
+> Note: this is all a bit hand-wavy and simplified.
+If you've got any questions, feel free to open an issue and ask.

 ## Design Goals